-- 1. EV users dictate the need for convenient, accessible, and reliable charging infrastructure, directly impacting the deployment decisions made by local authorities and private sector investors.
-Their experiences, preferences, and feedback are essential in shaping the design, placement, and user-friendliness of charging stations. - 2.
-ZEVI is the Office with the Department of Transport dedicated to supporting the switch to zero emission vehicles and will provide to support to local authorities to develop their strategies and implement their plans.
+1. EV users, both current and potential future users, dictate the need for convenient, accessible, and reliable charging infrastructure, directly impacting the deployment decisions made by local authorities and private sector investors.
+Their experiences, preferences, and feedback are essential in shaping the design, placement, and user-friendliness of charging stations.

-- 3. ESBN and Eirgrid play a crucial role in providing the necessary power supply and upgrading the grid infrastructure to accommodate the increased demand for EV charging. - 4.
+- 2. ZEVI is the Office with the Department of Transport dedicated to supporting the switch to zero emission vehicles and will provide to support to local authorities to develop their strategies and implement their plans. - 3.
+ESBN and Eirgrid play a crucial role in providing the necessary power supply and upgrading the grid infrastructure to accommodate the increased demand for EV charging. - 4.
 Charge point operators are instrumental in installing, maintaining, and managing charging stations, ensuring the network's reliability and usability for EV users.
 Engagement will be required to ensure there is not duplication of locations and resources with private charge point operators' plans, unless needed. - 5.
 Public bodies (coordinating role) such as Transport Infrastructure Ireland (TII) and the National Transport Authority (NTA) possess the authority, resources, and strategic vision necessary to drive the sustainable transition to electric mobility.
 Engagement with TII is key to identifying overlaps and potential gaps in user needs, in particular along national primary and secondary roads, may require both high-power, conveniently accessible en-route charge points as well as destination charge points.
 Given complementary e-mobility policy objectives to transition to zero emissions public transport services, the NTA will play a key role in bringing visibility to resulting infrastructure requirements to align investments in grid connections that support the needs of zero emissions public transport and passenger vehicles.
-Furthermore, TII Park and Share and NTA Park and Ride facilities will likely also be located in areas that can fulfil destination and enroute needs, and in some cases neighbourhood charging needs. - 6.
+Furthermore, TII Park and Share and NTA Park and Ride facilities will likely also be located in areas that can fulfil destination and en-route needs, and in some cases, neighbourhood charging needs. - 6.
 Public bodies (landowners) who might have charge points installed in their carparks such as the Office of Public Works (OPW), Failte Ireland, Waterways Ireland Health Service Executive (HSE) and Coillte, are key stakeholders in the planning processes.
 Where these public bodies have plans to install charge points at their premises, local authorities will consider how these plans align with and support their own efforts to expand publicly accessible charging points. - 7.
-Private car park owners have sites that are potentially attractive locations for an EV owner to charge given the facilities they tend to be located in the vicinity of.
-Engaging with these owners to understand their plans for and interest in hosting publicly accessible EV charging networks can help expand the network to complement publicly owned charge points locations.
+Private car park owners have sites that are potentially attractive locations for EV owners to charge their vehicles and often have facilities such as toilets and shops close by (e.g., hotels, B&Bs, campsites).
+Engaging with these owners to understand their charging plans and to communicate the benefit of hosting publicly accessible EV charge points can help expand the network while also providing an additional long term revenue stream to the car park owner. - 8.
+Tourism industry representatives can inform the planning process to help ensure that the infrastructure meets the needs of both tourists and local communities.
+Tourism is an essential part of Ireland's economy.
+Tourism representatives, such as Fáilte Ireland and car rental groups, can help inform where additional infrastructure is required to support eco-friendly travel options to help attract more tourists to different parts of the country and boost local economies.